CIDS-484-Spring-2024/ChatCat-GPT/README.md

 Currently learning exactly how the "Transformer" neural network works.
 Python for example has something called "Lightning" or Pytorch Lightning.
-Once I completely understand this part I will find out if I can create a functioning Transformer neural network without having ot spend $
+Once I completely understand this part I will find out if I can create a functioning Transformer neural network without having to spend $

 ----------------------------------------------------------------